 But if all he needs is a supportive partner to help him deal with his insecurities, the hero instinct is your best shot at helping him.

-I mentioned this revolutionary concept earlier.
-It targets an innate part of men, getting right down to the root of why he feels insecure in the relationship.
+Coined by relationship expert James Bauer, this fascinating concept finally explains how men really think and feel in relationships.
+It targets an innate part of men, getting right down to the root of why they feel insecure in their relationships.